Working on morphological awareness can actually be fun!

 Follow the directions below:

-Click on the image of the game (above left) and it will open the game for you.
+Click on the image of the game (above left) and find the game, called Morphology Game 1, on the free downloads page.

-Click on the image of the scoresheet (above right) to download a free word list for your students to record their words.
+Click on the image of the scoresheet (above right) and find the Morphology Game Word Sheet to download the free word list for your students to record their words.

 When it's a student's turn, spin the wheels (you can see the button that does this in the gif above).
 Have them read the word when the wheels stop spinning.
 It may be a real word or a nonword.
 If it's a nonword, move to the next player.
 If it's a real word, have the student write the word on their scoresheet, as well as its definition.
 Scaffold as needed; students might need help determining if it is a real word, or to state or research the definition.
 (Sometimes I do too!
 Take this opportunity to show your students what you do to find out if a word is real and what it means.)
 Once the student has recorded their word on their scoresheet, they get an additional chance to spin.